 14. Mohawk + Perm

-For guys who want to go more extreme than the faux hawk, a permed mohawk is an ideal choice.
+A permed mohawk is an ideal choice for guys who want to go more extreme than the faux hawk.
 Bold, graphic, and out there, it’s for men who want to command attention and make a statement with their style.
 While permed curly hair has more volume than straight hair, it doesn’t have the natural structure required to create a full mohawk.
-You will still need to use styling products and blowdry your hair into the required shape.
+You will still need to use styling products and blow-dry your hair into the required shape.
 However, the results will be worth the effort.

 15. Perm + Pompadour

 Curly hair looks fantastic when paired with the pompadour.
-Curls add texture and direction to the style and make it look more interesting than a straight pompadour.
+Curls add texture and direction to the style, making it look more interesting than a straight pompadour.
 Even if your curly hair is short, the pompadour will still have a dramatic and stylish look.
-An oversized pompadour works even better if you want a haircut that stands out.
+An oversized pompadour works even better if you want an attractive haircut.